 Types of Filters

 There are two main types of air pump filters: mechanical and charcoal.
-Each type helps clean the air going into the engine in different ways.
+Each type helps clean the air entering the engine in a different way.

 Mechanical filters use mesh screens to catch larger particles, stopping them from getting into the engine.
-Charcoal filters, on the other hand, use activated carbon to trap a wider range of impurities.
+Charcoal filters, on the other hand, use activated carbon to trap a more comprehensive range of impurities.

 Mechanical filters are best for catching big particles, while charcoal filters are better at getting rid of smaller contaminants.
-Choosing the right filter depends on what your vehicle needs and the conditions it operates in.
+Choosing the right filter depends on your vehicle’s needs and operating conditions.

 Knowing the differences between these filters can help you pick the best one, which can improve your engine’s performance and lifespan.